GPS/Locations: Parking: (N 42.80812 / W 76.70188)

 Parking: Roadside parking in a grassy area alongside Rt 90 to the north of the creek.
 Space for roughly 15 cars.

 Accurately named for its massive size, Great Gully encompasses over 25 square miles of watershed (80% of which is developed).
 It travels over 4 miles, dropping over 460 feet into Cayuga Lake.
 You cannot hike the length of the gully.
-It is mostly privately owned.
-But you can visit the section from the parking area up to the second falls, that the private landowner has kept open to public access
+It is mostly privately owned, but you can visit the section from the parking area up to the second falls, that the private landowner has kept open to public access

 Great Gully cuts through massive layers of limestone, giving it a different look from shale-based waterfalls found in many of the other Finger Lakes gorges.
 The dropping and swirling water of Great Gully Creek has carved out several deep pools that maintain a significant depth throughout even the hottest summer months.

 The Lower Falls is very wide, cascading down a short 8 ft drop into a large and popular swimming hole.
 The Upper Falls has a very large, thick limestone cap rock over which the creek plunges 18 ft over a sizable cave.
 There is a refreshing swimming hole at the base of the Upper Falls.

 Distance: About a mile and a half to the upper falls and back.

 Description: The lower falls has a very defined trail leading to it from the parking area only 200 yards from Rt 90.
 To reach the rest of the ravine, creek-walking is required, but there are some areas with defined trails along the shore of the creek.
 Another swimming hole can be found 1/3 mile from the Lower Falls.
 Further up the creek about another 1/3 mile you will reach the Upper Falls.
 Note: public access ends beyond the second falls, so please refrain from climbing up the ravine, so the public may continue to enjoy the falls for generations to come.